duriantaco/neutrix/docs/comparison/comparison.md

 Redux requires a lot more boilerplate code.

-Spyn offers a more streamlined approach:
+neutrix offers a more streamlined approach:

 * Direct store creation with initial state
 * Actions that can directly modify the store
 * Built-in async handling without additional middleware
-* Spyn reduces boilerplate by allowing direct state mutations through `store.set()` and handling loading/error states in a more straightforward way using try/catch/finally blocks.
+* neutrix reduces boilerplate by allowing direct state mutations through `store.set()` and handling loading/error states in a more straightforward way using try/catch/finally blocks.

 ## Simple Counter